Duo Single Sign-On for Cisco Firepower with AnyConnectLast Updated: May 5th, 2023

 You can also log into Cisco Firepower using Duo Central, our cloud-hosted portal which allows users to access all of their applications in one spot.
 Link to Cisco Firepower in Duo Central by adding it as an application tile.
-Once the tile has been added, log into Duo Central and click the tile for Cisco Firepower.
+Once the tile has been added, log into Duo Central and click the tile for IdP-initiated authentication to Cisco Firepower.

 Cisco AnyConnect mobile or desktop apps require version 4.6 or higher.
 Select your connection profile from your AnyConnect client and click Login.
 You will be redirected to authenticate to Duo Single Sign-On.

 Congratulations!
 Your Cisco Firepower users now authenticate using Duo Single Sign-On.

 Enable Remembered Devices